Joshua-Ayanlade/Vision-based-Pick-and-Place-Robot-Arm/README.md

 - ✅ Coordinate transformation of the camera frame for proper orientation of point cloud data in RViz.
 - ✅ Custom **XACRO model** attaching an EGH gripper and mounting a camera to the gripper base frame for improved object tracking.
 - ✅ Enhanced GazeboGraspFix for more reliable grasping.
+- ✅ Custom chat gpt service for extracting color names from the user prompt and generating optimized HSV ranges for each color

 ---
 ## 📂 ur10_robot_arm Package structure